bstrick981/bstrick981/README.md

-- 👋 Hi, I’m @bstrick981
+- 👋 Hi, I’m Brian Strickland
-- 👀 I’m interested in ...
+- 👀 I’m interested in being a Software Engineer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and Java.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project ideas.
-- 📫 How to reach me ...
+- 📫 How to reach me (stricklandb36@gmail.com).

 <!---
 bstrick981/bstrick981 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.